annahedstroem/MetaQuantus/README.md

   <img width="600" src="fig1-cmnist.png">
 </p>

 With MetaQuantus, we address the problem of meta-evaluation by providing a simple yet comprehensive framework that evaluates metrics against two failure modes: resilience to noise (NR) and reactivity to adversaries (AR).
-In a similar way that software systems undergo vulnerability and penetration tests before deployment, this open-sourced tool is designed to stress test evalaution methods (e.g., as provided by <a href="https://github.com/understandable-machine-intelligence-lab/Quantus">Quantus</a>).
+In a similar way that software systems undergo vulnerability and penetration tests before deployment, this open-sourced tool is designed to stress test evaluation methods (e.g., as provided by <a href="https://github.com/understandable-machine-intelligence-lab/Quantus">Quantus</a>).

 ## Library